haroohie-club/HaroohieSite/content/blog/10.2024-01-24-rom-hacking-panel/it.md

   - name: 'twitter:card'
     value: 'summary_large_image'
 ---
 Hi folks!
-For the past year, I have been presenting a panel at several different convetions on ROM hacking Chokuretsu.
+For the past year, I have been presenting a panel at several different conventions on ROM hacking Chokuretsu.
 At Retro World Expo in Hartford, Connecticut, [Andy Wolan](https://www.youtube.com/@andywolan) (formerly of the Sonic Stuff Research Group) made a recording of the panel that I've now posted to my YouTube channel.
 If you're interested in hearing a bit about how we hacked this game, you'll likely enjoy giving it a watch!